 When looking for some relief from the heat, buying a simple window air conditioner can sound very tempting.
-For homeowners, though, central air is a much better way to go.
+For homeowners and building owners, though, central air is a much better way to go.

 1. Breathe Easier